 In other words, Ocasio-Cortez can continuously save roughly $7,400 a month in after-tax income as long as she keeps her spending at $4,200 a month and stays on as a Congresswomen.

 After one year, Ocasio-Cortez will have boosted her net worth by $88,800 through savings alone.
-Add on a 5% rate of return if she invests in stocks or real estate plus her existing $7,000 in savings, and Ocasio Cortez should have a net worth of roughly $100,000 by 2020.
+Add on a 5% rate of return if she invests in stocks or real estate plus her existing $7,000 in savings, and Ocasio Cortez should have a net worth of roughly $100,000 in 2020.